Havoc Overview Direct link to this section

 On the spec tree, we have some talents that make TG shine:

-• Screaming Brutality is the butter of TG builds.
+- Screaming Brutality is the butter of TG builds.
 This causes our Blade Dance to automatically throw a glaive at our target.
 Furthermore, each slash of Blade Dance has a 50% chance to throw another glaive for reduced damage.
 This means we effectively never have to actually press the TG button.
+Note that when this talent procs, it does consume a charge of TG, and if you do not have any charges it won't proc.

 In our hero trees, we have a few Throw Glaive interactions:

-• Art of the Glaive is a bit complex, and will be covered more in-depth in another section of the website.
+- Art of the Glaive is a bit complex, and will be covered more in-depth in another section of the website.
 The TLDR is that after consuming 6 soul fragments or casting The Hunt, your next glaive that you manually throw (as in, Screaming Brutality will not consume it) will be a Reaver's Glaive.
 This glaive is still affected by all the other TG talents (excluding Screaming Brutality), and does a bit more damage than a normal glaive.
-There is a lot of depth on how to use Reaver's Glaive, I recommend reading the Aldrachi Reaver section of the guide.

 Vengeful Retreat (Abbr.
 VR) Direct link to this section

-• Vengeful Bonds in the class tree is pretty useless.
+- Vengeful Bonds in the class tree is pretty useless.
 It just adds a slow to anything that was hit.
-In our class tree, we have:

 Defensives (Class Spells) Direct link to this section